lbryio/lbry.com/content/faq/how-to-publish.md

 ![Select the Content to Upload](https://spee.ch/5/choose-file-and-others.jpeg)

-3. On your local machine, select the content you would like to upload to LBRY.
+3. On your local machine, select the content you wish to upload to LBRY.
 LBRY accepts any HTML5 format for streaming video; the full list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).
 This means a web-optimized MP4 is the best format.
 Other file types can also be uploaded, but won't be streamable via the LBRY app.

-4. Enter a `Title`, and `Description` for your content.
+4. Enter a `Title` and `Description` for your content.

 ![Enter File Information](https://spee.ch/2/311-choose-file-and-others.jpeg)

 5. Choose a `Thumbnail`or `Thumbnail URL` for your content.
 The `Thumbnail URL` is a hyperlink to an image file which will serve as a preview for your content.
-It can be any image/GIF URL, or you can even use [spee.ch](https://www.spee.ch) to host it.
+It can be any image/GIF URL, or you can use [spee.ch](https://www.spee.ch) to host it.
 The default size is 800x450, but the app will scale up/down.
-Images uploaded directly from your local machine as `Thumbnail` will be uploaded to [spee.ch](https://www.spee.ch)
+Images uploaded directly from your local machine as `Thumbnail` will be uploaded to [spee.ch](https://www.spee.ch).

 ![Select the Content to Upload](https://spee.ch/6/5thumbnail.jpeg)

-6. Please make sure to check the option for mature audiences only if your `Thumbnail`is NSFW otherwise just click on Upload
+6. Please make sure to check the option for mature audiences only if your `Thumbnail`is NSFW.
+Otherwise just click on Upload.

 ![Select the Content to Upload](https://spee.ch/6/4-thumbnail44.jpeg)

-7. Under the `Price`, first, determine if you want to make your content Free or set a price (in USD or LBC) per view.
+7. Under the `Price`, first, determine if you want to make your content free or set a price (in USD or LBC) per view.

 ![Set Price](https://spee.ch/4/5-choose-a-price2.png)